Dean Poll: Entering Manhattan market

 Interested in expanding into Manhattan, Dean Poll dissolved his partnership with his brothers in 1998–1999.
 Dividing the assets, he retained ownership of Riverbay, while setting his sights on the Central Park Boathouse, a city-owned concession that was requesting proposals.

 Central Park Boathouse

-In June 2000, New York City's Department of Parks and Recreation awarded Dean Poll the concession for the Loeb Boathouse property, one of only two restaurants in Manhattan's Central Park.
-It consists of a lakeside fine dining restaurant, a fast casual café and an event space.
+In June 2000, New York City's Department of Parks and Recreation awarded Dean Poll the concession for the Loeb Boathouse restaurant.
+The restaurant closed in October 2022.

-In 2016, the city renewed the Boathouse's 15-year lease.

-The Loeb Boathouse shut its doors on Oct.
-16, 2022.
-Poll, cited “rising labor and costs of goods,” according to a notice filed in July.

 Tavern on the Green

 In August 2009, the Parks Department granted Dean Poll the concession for Tavern on the Green, the second of two restaurants in Manhattan's iconic Central Park.

 A major labor dispute erupted between Dean Poll and the union representing Tavern workers.
 The dispute resulted in Poll backing out of the deal and the union organizing a 44-day strike [11] at the Boathouse.
 Ultimately the two sides came to terms.

 Gallagher's Steakhouse

-In January 2013, Dean Poll bought legendary Gallaghers Steakhouse from longtime owner Marlene Brody.
-Rescuing the 200-seat, Prohibition-era restaurant 14 days before it was scheduled to close, Poll began a strategic 7-month renovation that the New York Post's Steve Cuozzo likened to “stirring the resurrection of a classic.”
+In January 2013, Dean Poll bought legendary Gallagher's Steakhouse from longtime owner Marlene Brody.
+Rescuing the 200-seat, Prohibition-era restaurant 14 days before it was scheduled to close, Poll began a strategic 7-month renovation that the New York Post's Steve Cuozzo likened to "stirring the resurrection of a classic."
 In April 2014, Gallaghers reopened to rave reviews that celebrated Poll's success restoring its vintage horseshoe bar, iconic glass-encased meat locker.

 In December 2017, Poll's resurrection of Gallagher's was the subject of a New York Times article by James Barron.

-Since Poll took ownership and brought the restaurant back to its original glory, Gallaghers continues to earn accolades as one of the best steakhouses in New York and the world.